The Rubenstein Library publishes RL Magazine twice annually with features about our dynamic people, collections, and

 Our collections are meant to be shared.
 The Rubenstein Library is open to everyone — students, scholars, independent researchers and members of the general public.
 Undergraduate and graduate classes meet regularly in the Rubenstein Library, giving students the opportunity to hold history in their hands and to test what they are learning about the past.
 Researchers from around the world travel to Duke to see materials held nowhere else, some supported by our research fellowship programs.
 Through our lectures, exhibitions, performances, screenings and symposia we invite the public to engage with our collections and with each other.

 In addition, we are committed to increasing access to our collections through digitization, and we were early innovators in this area.
 Our digitized collections receive more than 2 million visits every year from researchers both near and far.

-We invite you to visit the Rubenstein Library and to help us continue to build these remarkable collections.
+We invite you to help us continue to build these remarkable collections.

 About David M. Rubenstein

 Baltimore native David M. Rubenstein is co-chief executive officer of The Carlyle Group, a global alternative asset manager.
 He graduated magna cum laude from Duke in 1970 and serves as chair of the University’s Board of Trustees.
 He and his wife, Alice Rogoff Rubenstein, have three grown children.